umaird/ao3scraper/README.md

 ## Usage

-Standard usage is as a promise, as seen below.
+Standard usage is as a promise, as seen below:

 ```js
 const ao3scraper = require('ao3scraper')